misiektoja/instagram_monitor/README.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor --setup
 ```

-Running the tool with no arguments from an interactive terminal offers the same wizard when no operation is saved.
-If you save targets in the config, a later no-argument launch starts those targets directly.
-The wizard detects whether you installed via pip, downloaded the script or run under Docker.
-Local commands reuse the active Python executable while config and dotenv paths are safely quoted.
+Running the tool with no arguments offers the wizard when no target has been saved.
+With saved targets, it starts monitoring directly.
+The wizard detects PyPI, script, Docker or Docker Compose installs and shows matching commands.

-Answers stay editable until the final setup summary.
-You can save them, change one section without losing the others or confirm that you want to discard everything.
-Firefox and Chromium imports are separate choices.
-If Chromium support is missing on macOS or Linux, setup offers to install it in one step.
-Existing config files require confirmation and receive a timestamped backup.
-A failed secrets write or failed doctor check prevents automatic monitoring startup.
+See the [full Quick Start guide](https://misiektoja.github.io/instagram_monitor/quick-start/) for browser choices, configuration backups and setup recovery.

 <a id="not-sure-which-mode-you-want"></a>
 ### Not sure which mode you want?